Prathameshsci369/Detector/README_EN.md

-# Detector
+# TechFinder

-**Detector** is a Python library designed to detect technologies used on websites.
+**TechFinder** is a Python library designed to detect technologies used on websites.
 It checks both the HTML content and HTTP headers of a given URL to identify various technologies like frameworks, libraries, and server software.
 The library provides both default patterns and support for user-defined patterns via a JSON configuration file.

 ## Features
 - **Technology Detection**: Detects web technologies such as frameworks (e.g., React, Angular), server technologies (e.g., Apache, Nginx), and cloud services (e.g., AWS, Google Cloud).